hgpestana/credentiationmanager/README.md

-# credentiationmanager
+# Credentiation Management
-Project for credentiation management
+This is a small project for managing the credentiation process of a political party.